 The CEO reports to the Human Resources and Compensation Committee at least annually on management succession planning and management development.

 Leadership Team performance review

 Telecom directors have no fixed term of office, but are subject to the retirement provisions contained in the constitution, company policies and relevant stock exchange listing rules.
-Under the NZSX Listing Rules, at least one third (or the number nearest to one third) of the directors are required to retire from office at the annual meeting each year but shall be eligible for re-election at that meeting.
-The executive director (the CEO in Telecom's case) is exempted from the requirement to stand for re-election, but the executive director is counted in determining the number of directors that must retire.
+In addition, under the NZSX Listing Rules, at least one third (or the number nearest to one third) of the directors are required to retire from office at the annual meeting each year but shall be eligible for re-election at that meeting.
+The executive director (the CEO, in Telecom's case) is exempt from the requirement to stand for re-election, but the executive director is counted in determining the number of directors that must retire.
 Under the ASX Listing Rules, a director must not hold office without re-election past the third annual meeting following the director's appointment or three years, whichever is the longer.
 The retiring directors at any annual meeting will be those who have been longest in office since they were last elected.
 Telecom's notice of meeting details those director(s) standing for re-election at Telecom's next annual meeting.

 The board, board committees and each director have the right, subject to the approval of the chairman, to seek independent professional advice at Telecom's expense to assist them in carrying out their responsibilities.
 Further, the board and board committees have the authority to secure the attendance of outsiders with relevant experience and expertise at board meetings.